khimo/khimo.github.io/bli-guides/_ideas/halo-clock-weather.md

 ---
-title: Turn your Halo into a clock w/weather forecast
-description: Create a Clock and a Weather Button
+title: "BeoRemote Halo: Display Clock and Weather Forecast"
+description: "This guide demonstrates how to configure your BeoRemote Halo to display a clock and a weather forecast button using simple macros.
+Learn how to leverage the BLI system clock and Open Weather system for real-time updates on your Halo, enhancing your control and user experience."
+keywords: BeoRemote Halo, clock, weather forecast, macro, BLI, system clock, Open Weather system, real-time updates, customization, user interface, LUA
 layout: pagetoc
 ---